bcgov/platform-developer-docs/src/docs/database-and-api-management/database-backup-best-practices.md

+---
+title: Database Backup Best Practices

+slug: database-backup-best-practices

+description: Step-by-step guide for creating a data recovery plan, and a list of tools to support implementation of that data recovery plan.

+keywords: database, data, OpenShift, high-availability, backup, recovery

+page_purpose: Helps teams to make informed decisions about their backup plans, and provides guidance on how to implement those plans

+audience: developer, technical lead

+author: Cailey Jones

+content_owner: Cailey Jones

+sort_order: 3
+---

 # Database Backup Best Practices

 If something bad happens to your database, you will want to recover your application's data quickly, easily, and with up-to-date data.
 With that goal in mind, your data recovery plan should include these three considerations: